zxku/Allium58CAD/readme.md

 [<img src="docs/beekeeb.png" height="80" />](https://beekeeb.shop)

 zxku is a pseudonym for Zac Morhous.
-A senior product design and development engineer who knows what he wants, and will over-engineer the shit out of it as a personal side project if it doesnt exist.
+A senior product design and development engineer who will over-engineer the shit out of a personal side project if nobody makes what he's looking for.